omunroe-com/books-2/restructuredtext/restructuredtext.rst

 Option Lists
 ^^^^^^^^^^^^

-Option lists are two-column tables, where each row has an option(s) in the first column and description for that option in the second column separated by at least two spaces:
+Option lists are two-column tables, where each row has an option(s) in the first column and a description for that option in the second column which is separated by at least two spaces:

 .. code:: rst